knightjdr/web-images/README.md

 Convert images to WebP and reduce quality of JPEGs.

-1. Create image at 3x the required dimensions and place in `src/images/unprocessed`.
+1. Create image at 3x the required dimensions and place in `unprocessed`.

 2. Convert images
 ```